 - Returning Students: Documentation confirming status as a student in good academic standing for the current academic year is required.

 If a student receives any form of non-PLNU financial assistance, such as outside scholarships or veterans benefits, the SFS Office may have to reduce previously offered financial aid so that funding does not exceed the cost of attendance, institutional charges, or financial need as determined by completion of the FAFSA.
 Whenever possible, the SFS Office will reduce Federal Work-Study and loan amounts before adjusting grant or scholarship assistance.

 PLNU employees and their dependents may be eligible for tuition remission and should contact the Office of Human Resources at (619) 849-2200 or go online at www.pointloma.edu/HumanResources for more information.

 Students taking graduate-level courses must complete an Application for Tuition Remission Form each academic year enrolled.
 Tuition discounts are not automatically renewable for dependent students.
 The employment status for the PLNU employee will be verified with Human Resources each subsequent year of enrollment prior to renewal of the dependent student’s tuition remission benefits.

-If a dependent student of a PLNU employee earns a PLNU academic scholarship, the amount of tuition remission must be reduced by the amount of the academic award.
-If the student has remaining unmet need as determined by the FAFSA, they may be awarded up to a maximum of $4,000 of their earned academic scholarship to apply for the cost of attendance, including on-campus room and board.
+If a dependent student of a PLNU employee earns a PLNU academic scholarship, the amount of tuition remission must be reduced by the amount of the academic scholarship.
+If the student has remaining unmet need as determined by the FAFSA, they may be offered up to a maximum of $4,000 of their earned academic scholarship to apply for the cost of attendance, including on-campus room and board.